Mama June Posts Pic Of Geno Doak’s New Tattoo Of Dog Taking A Dump & Fans Are Going Nuts

-Mama June Shannon posted a photograph of her boyfriend Geno Doak’s new tattoo of a dog taking a dump to her Instagram account and her fans are going nuts over the snap.
-Although some of her followers hit the “like” button over 10,000 times thus far, many more were in complete disagreement with Geno’s new and permanent design to his arm.
+Mama June Shannon posted a photograph of her boyfriend Geno Doak’s new tattoo of a dog defecating to her Instagram account and her fans are going nuts over the snap.
+Although her followers hit the like button over 10,000 times thus far, many others completely disapproved of Geno’s new and permanent design to his arm.

 The star of WeTV’s Mama June: Family Crisis added a series of four images to her Instagram account.

 Her slideshow began innocuously.
-June shared a photograph of her newly-manicured nails.
+June shared a photograph of her newly manicured nails.
 The colorful tips were studded with rhinestones and swirls of color.
 The fourth finger of her left hand showed off a large engagement and wedding ring combination, which led fans to suspect she married her longtime companion.
 Rumors swirled around their union when June first donned the jewelry in an Instagram post seen here.

 The pics were tagged as being taken in Knoxville, TN.
 The second showed Geno with his arm up in the air and his elbow bent at a 90-degree angle after getting some work done at the business 3 Kingz Tattoos.
 He wore a blue tank top and tan shorts and stood in front of a red wall with the store’s logo written atop it.